treasurewild/treasurewild/README.md

 🧑‍⚕️ 👨‍🏫 I'm a former care worker and maths teacher currently startin a new career in Software Development.

-- 🥋 I’m proficient in C# and Java.
+- 🥋 I’m proficient in Javascript, C# and Java.
-- 🌱 I’m currently learning more about creating Full-Stack applications using React, JavaScript, Express, Node.js, MongoDB, HTML, CSS and more.
+- 🌱 I’m currently learning more about creating Full-Stack applications using React,  Express, Node.js, MongoDB, Socket.io, HTML, CSS and more.
 - 🧮 I have a degree in Maths and Philosophy.
 I studied Coding, Cryptography, Information Theory, Game Theory and Foundational Logic.
 - 💬 I’m new to full stack development and I'd love feedback on the projects I'm developing while I learn.